-Fellows will travel as part of one of two cohorts per the following timeline:
+Fellows will travel as members of one of two cohorts per the following timeline:

-Participants will live on or near the host university campus in assigned housing.
-Dependents are not permitted to accompany participants in the program.
+Participants will live in assigned housing on or near the host university campus.
+Note: Dependents are not permitted to accompany participants in the program.

-Each Fulbright teacher receives a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and cultural and other activities.
-Also included in this total is a daily stipend to purchase groceries, meals at local restaurants, or food from on-campus dining services.
-Costs associated with housing, required program activities, and other program-related expenses are paid in advance by the Fulbright TEA Program and may vary by host university.
+Each Fulbright TEA participant receives a maintenance allowance during the program to cover expenses such as supplies for classes, household items, personal items, medical co-payments, and cultural and other activities.
+Also included in this allowance is a daily stipend to purchase groceries, meals at local restaurants, or food from on-campus dining services.
+Costs associated with housing, required program activities, and other program-related expenses are paid in advance by the Fulbright TEA program and may vary by host university.